OpenIPC/docs/src/content/docs/hardware/EMAX/VRX/emax-wyvern-link-vrx.md

 ![image](/images/emax_vrx_buttons_v1.9.png)

  - Up and down buttons change the wifi channel
- - side arrow (2nd left button in image) starts/stops DVR recording
+ - side arrow starts/stops DVR recording
- - The left most "wifi" button has two functions
+ - The right most "wifi" button has two functions
    - short press changes the bandwidth
    - long press activates the wifi access-point (AP).
 VRX will appear on your local wifi network as SSID: RadxaGroundstation password: radaxaopenipc
    Groundstation WebUI can be accessed at http://192.168.4.1/